 When is an MBA Worth it?

-An MBA consists of business-related subjects like finance, accounting, marketing, human resources, leadership, and entrepreneurship.
+An MBA consists of finance, accounting, marketing, human resources, leadership, and entrepreneurship.
 If you want to learn about these subjects and pick a career in any of these fields, an MBA is worth it.
 Also, if you are in a managerial and leadership role or aspire to be in these roles, an MBA is a good option.

 For certain organizations, an MBA is a must-have criterion to be in a managerial role.
 In such a case, you can pursue an MBA.
 However, if you are a working person with a few years of experience and want to be in a better position at your organization, you can go for an Executive MBA (EMBA).
 Many colleges in Nepal provide EMBA programs to corporate executives and managers who are already working and have gained enough work experience.

 MBA is also worth it if you are thinking of starting a business.
 But you won’t be able to magically establish a successful business just because you are an MBA.
 Starting a business is easier said than done.
 It takes a lot of effort and hard work.
 But an MBA will be a plus point in doing so.

 Myths about MBA in Nepal